Azure/ResourceModules/modules/network/azure-firewall/README.md

 ### Parameter: `publicIPAddressObject`

-Specifies the properties of the Public IP to create and be used by Azure Firewall.
-If it's not provided and publicIPResourceID is empty, a '-pip' suffix will be appended to the Firewall's name.
+Specifies the properties of the Public IP to create and be used by the Firewall, if no existing public IP was provided.
 - Required: No
 - Type: object
 - Default: `{object}`